-The origins of the problem in Cheltenham date back to the 1920s when Cheltenham got a central telephone exchange.
+The origins of the problem in Cheltenham dated back to the 1920s when Cheltenham got a central telephone exchange.
 As the town grew, the distance from that exchange initially just meant slightly worse voice call quality.
 Today, internet broadband speeds drop off sharply the further you are from the exchange.
 In outlying areas such as Up Hatherley and Springbank speeds can be as low as 0.5 Megabits per second (Mbps).

 In today’s world, that is unacceptable which is why Martin was one of those MPs who campaigned successfully for the government to invest in superfast broadband.
 A basic internet service is no longer a luxury.
 We use it for:

 - Applications to university